-The world is developing unevenly.
+Thomas are many Many forton- The medianity of the There are severe Citiaa laava aliatirt The world is developing unevenly.
 There are many Many factors The majority of the There are causes & Cities have distinct causes of contribute to a world's population now consequences of challenges and ways Uneven country's economic live in urban areas rapid urbanisation of life influenced by development development in LIDCs. its people & culture.
-Social, economic and environmental Outline the reasons Case study of one Definition of city, Overview of the Case study of one definitions of development, including the for uneven LIDC or EDC megacity and world city. causes of rapid major city in an LIDC concept of sustainable development. development, urbanisation in or EDC including: Using the case study The distribution of LIDCs including Different development indicators, including - the impact of of the LIDC or EDC megacities and how this push and pull - GNI per capita colonialism on explore Rostow's has changed over time. migration factors, - Human Development Index trade model to determine and natural - Internet Users - the exploitation the country's path of How urban growth rates growth. and the advantages and disadvantages of of natural Economic vary in parts of the world these indicators. resources. development. with contrasting levels of Outline of the development. social, economic How development indicators illustrate the Different types of and environmental consequences of uneven development. aid and their role consequences of in both promoting rapid urbanisation Current patterns of and hindering in LIDCs. - advanced countries (ACs), development. emerging developing countries (EDCs) - low-income developing countries (LIDCs).
+Social, economic and environmental Outline the reasons Case study of one Definition of city, Overview of the Case study of one definitions of development, including the for uneven LIDC or EDC megacity and world city. causes of rapid major city in an LIDC concept of sustainable development. development, urbanisation in or EDC including: Using the case study The distribution of LIDCs including Different development indicators, including - the impact of of the LIDC or EDC megacities and how this push and pull - GNI per capita colonialism on explore Rostow's has changed over time. migration factors, - Human Development Index trade model to determine and natural - Internet Users - the exploitation the country's path of How urban growth rates growth. and the advantages and disadvantages of of natural Economic vary in parts of the world these indicators. resources. development. with contrasting levels of Outline of the · development. social, economic How development indicators illustrate the Different types of · and environmental consequences of uneven development. aid and their role consequences of in both promoting rapid urbanisation Current patterns of and hindering in LIDCs. - advanced countries (ACs), development. - emerging developing countries (EDCs) - low-income developing countries (LIDCs).
+10 W Theorne developing countries (LIDES).

-Topic 2.3 Environmen tal Threats to our Planet The climate has changed from the start of the Quaternary period.
+Topic 2.3 Environmental Threats to our Planet

+The climate has changed from the start of the Quaternary period.
 There are a number of possible causes of climate change.
 Climate change has consequences.
 The global circulation of the atmosphere controls weather and climate Extreme weather conditions cause different natural weather hazards.
 Drought can be devastating for people and the environment.
 Overview of how the climate has changed from the beginning of the Quaternary period to the present day, including ice ages.
 Key periods of warming and cooling since 1000AD, including the medieval warming, Little Ice Age and modern warming.
-Evidence for climate change over different time periods, including global tamperature data ice Theories of natural causes of climate change Including: - variations in energy from the sun - changes in the Earth's orbit - volcanic activity.
+Evidence for climate change over different time periods, including global temperature data, ice cores, tree rings, paintings and diaries.
+Theories of natural causes of climate change Including: - variations in energy from the sun - changes in the Earth's orbit - volcanic activity.
 How human activity is responsible for the enhanced greenhouse effect which contributes to global warming.
 Summary of a range of consequences of climate change currently being experienced across the planet.
 Distribution of the main climatic regions of the world.
 Outline how the global circulation of the atmosphere is controlled by the movement of air between the poles and the equator.
-How the global circulation of the atmosphere leads to extreme weather conditions (wind, temperature, procinitation) in different Outline the causes of the extreme weather conditions that are associated with the hazards of - tropical storms - drought.
-The distribution and frequency of tropical storms and drought, and whether these have changed over time Case study of one drought event caused by El Niño / La Niña: temperature data, ice cores, tree rings, paintings and diaries. precipitation) in different parts of the world.
+How the global circulation of the atmosphere leads to extreme weather conditions (wind, temperature, precipitation) in different parts of the world.
+Outline the causes of the extreme weather conditions that are associated with the hazards of - tropical storms - drought.
+The distribution and frequency of tropical storms and drought, and whether these have changed over time Case study of one drought event caused by El Niño / La Niña: